Apply for Financial Aid

 Please note that certain programs like the Administrator Credential Program are ineligible for financial aid due to the inherent structure of the program.
 Private loans are available for certificate programs.

 The Financial Aid Office will accept your financial aid forms if you have applied for admission but have not been admitted.
-However, financial aid is only awarded to admitted students.
+However, financial aid is only determined for admitted students.

 Haven’t applied yet?
 Apply now.